dEducation/planBar-SupplementaryMaterial/README.md

 # planBarAppendix
-This repository contains the appendix of the paper "planBar – A Time Management Tool for Students at Swiss High Schools"
+This repository contains all the supplementary material to the paper "planBar – A Time Management Tool for Students at Swiss High Schools"